romarcg/traversability_estimation/README.md

-This is a selection of the available media of our traversability estimation framework:
+This is a selection of available media of our traversability estimation framework:

 **Reachability overlay and paths for selected points on the Slope map**